espacesociety/espacesociety.github.io/_macropedia/berryman-sensor-array.md

 Critics of the Array point out that the technology itself was widely inaccurate and led to more false positives than were warranted.
 Proponents state that knowing something may be en route is preferable to operating blind.

-Perhaps the most important co-development was the [Krugal Intrasystem Array](/macropedia/krugal-intrasystem-array), which used the same cube arrangement to help map artificial satelites (and vessels) travelling in a system.
+Perhaps the most important co-development was the [Krugal Intrasystem Array](/macropedia/krugal-intrasystem-array), which used the same cube arrangement to help map artificial satellites (and vessels) travelling in a system.

 ## References
 1. [Krugal Intrasystem Array](/macropedia/krugal-intrasystem-array)